 I attempt to be consistent when it comes to writing blog posts for my website.
 However, it is so exciting when something happens to me throughout my day, and during that experience, ideas for an article begin seeping into my head!
-I want to share a short story with you about something that happened that imprinted on me the importance of supermoms.
+I want to share a short story about something that imprinted on me the importance of supermoms.

 Me a Babysitter?

-Two weeks ago my sister called me and wanted to know if I would mind watching my nephew while she and his sister went over to my Mother’s house for a quick little birthday party/prayer meeting.
+Two weeks ago, my sister called me and wanted to know if I would mind watching my nephew while she and his sister went over to my Mother’s house for a quick little birthday party/prayer meeting.
 I must admit, it did not take long for me to agree.
-I reasoned to myself that he is 9 years old going on 10 in a few months and it’s only for a couple of hours.
+I reasoned that he is 9 years old, going on 10 in a few months, and it’s only for a couple of hours.

 Disney to the Rescue

-While he is eating, I promise him if he eats everything his mother brought we can watch a Disney movie.
+While eating, I promise him that we can watch a Disney movie if he eats everything his mother brought.
 He hurriedly begins devouring his food.
 Once he finishes, I put up on the TV screen all the available Disney movies.
 I see the twinkle in his eye now!
 There are so many to choose from.
-He selects one he has not seen since He was younger and we begin to watch.
-He’s laughing and I’m laughing.
+He selects one he has not seen since He was younger, and we begin to watch.
+He’s laughing, and I’m laughing.
 This movie is actually pretty good!
 He’s explaining what he remembers so I can understand.
 I’m beginning to exhale.
 He is having a good time!
 Whew!
 What a relief!

 After almost 6 hours, my sister arrives and apologizes.
-She was trying to help clean up so that mom was not having to clean the kitchen on her birthday (super moms are always willing to help) I said no problem we had a great time!
+She was trying to help clean up, so that mom did not have to clean the kitchen on her birthday (super moms are always willing to help).
+I said no problem; we had a great time!
 My nephew concurred.
 She thanked me and joked I can now add babysitting to my resume.
-I laughed as I locked the door and drag myself to the bed.
+I laughed as I locked the door and dragged myself to the bed.
 I’m retiring from babysitting!

 Where is My Supermom?

 Not surprisingly, I sleep like a baby through the night.
-No bathroom breaks needed.
+No bathroom breaks are needed.
 I awake the next morning.
-As I have a good, long stretch I say a prayer, “Thank you God for a peaceful night of sleep and watching over me”.
+As I have a good, long stretch, I say a prayer, “Thank you, God, for a peaceful night of sleep and watching over me.”
 I began looking for my clothes for my doctor’s appointment.
 Where are they?
 To my surprise, I never took them out of the washer.
 I put them in the dryer and headed into the kitchen to fix myself some breakfast.
 I arrived in the kitchen only to see my sink was full of dishes!
 How did that happen?
-I hate going to bed with a dirty kitchen!
+I hate going to bed, leaving my kitchen dirty!
 Then it HIT me…HOW IN THE WORLD DO MOMS DO THIS?
 I was so concerned about my nephew and watching over him last night that it got me off my normal routine.
 (Super Moms are pros at Multi-tasking!)

 What makes a Supermom?

-As I mentioned in my title a Super Mom is Strong, Smart, and So Amazing!
-They may not be quote-unquote “physically” strong but there is inner strength.
+As I mentioned in my title, a Super Mom is Strong, Smart, and So Amazing!
+They may not be quote-unquote “physically” strong, but there is inner strength.
 It is a strength beyond measure that a mom carries deep inside.
 They seem to be able to draw on it when needed most.
-When I say they are smart I am referring to their wisdom.
-Whether it is from past mistakes or experience there is something about the way a mother shares her wisdom.
+When I say they are smart, I am referring to their wisdom.
+Whether from past mistakes or experience, there is something about how a mother shares her wisdom.
 It is shared with compassion and understanding.
 It is so comforting being exposed to wisdom bathed in love.

 Source of the SuperMoms’ Strength

-As a mother reading this you might say I don’t feel that strong right now.
+As a mother reading this, you might say I don’t feel that strong right now.
 If that’s the case, I want to remind you of two things.
 First, you have a never-ending source of strength.
-In Isaiah 40:29 it says, “He gives strength to the weary and to him that lacks might He gives power.”
+Isaiah 40:29 says, “He gives strength to the weary and to him that lacks might He gives power.”
 God will give you the strength needed for today.

 What makes the Supermom So Amazing?

-Finally, the SO AMAZING thing about a SuperMom is they are chosen by God!
+Finally, the SO AMAZING thing about a SuperMom is God chooses them!
 Regardless of the current circumstances, God has you right where He wants you.
-He has blessed Super Moms with the ability to multi-task, organize, and plan ahead.
+He has blessed Super Moms with the ability to multi-task, organize, and plan.
 They have the God-given desire to show unconditional compassion, adoration, and love.
 There is a willingness to be an encouragement and to help when needed.

 God has empowered you with His strength and wisdom to help you in achieving His will for your life and the lives of those around you!
 I can say wholeheartedly that I would not be here right now if not for the Supermoms that God has placed in my life.
 Thank you for your love and support.